operator-framework/operator-sdk/doc/proposals/sdk-integration-with-olm.md

         1. Label g with a static label to signify g was created by operator-sdk.
     3. Create g in n and return.
 4. Else if an OperatorGroup h exists in n:
-    1. If h was not compiled by operator-sdk, return
+    1. If h was not compiled by operator-sdk, return an error.
     2. Else if h was compiled by operator-sdk:
         1. Determine which CSV's are members of h, h's targetNamespaces hn, and g's targetNamespaces gn.
         2. If gn is equivalent to hn, return.